railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_traceability.rst

     In the ``Simplified`` view, the tracking numbers cannot be seen: the field is hidden.
-    To get to ``Extended`` view mode, assign the group :guilabel:`Useability / Extended View` to the current user.
+    To get to ``Extended`` view mode, assign the group :guilabel:`Useability / Extended View` to the current user, or change the User Preferences.

 You can also specify on the product form the operations in which a lot number is required.
 You can then compel the user to set a lot number for manufacturing operations, goods receipt, or customer packing.

-You do not have to encode the lot number one by one to assign a unique lot number to a set of several items.
+You do not have to encode the lot numbers one by one to assign a unique lot number to a set of several items.
 You only need to take a stock move for several products line and click the button :guilabel:`Split in Production Lots`.
 You can then give a lot number prefix (if you want) and OpenERP will complete the prefix in the wizard with a continuing sequence number.
 This sequence number